 I’m actually surprised how excited I am about running a half.
 In the past year, anything less than a full just didn’t seem worth it.
 Yet, now I am in no rush to do a full!
 Well, that’s not entirely true.
 I will be running one in the spring (the exact race is TBD), and I’m excited to get back to high mileage.
 But the fact that I’m not chomping at the bit to get another full in before the year is out, is a pleasant surprise!

 As I said, missing out on the SF half marathon in July, and then missing out on running my first ultra (a 50k in September) was incredibly disappointing.
 Honestly, even thinking about it right now is making me sad.
 But I know that are more races to come, and I will get my chance.
 It’s just crazy how you can set yearly goals, and then before you know it the year is over half over and you come to terms with the fact that you won’t be reaching those goals after all.
+That’s why it’s best to set goals you can control, which is one of the tips I talk about in tips for how to stick to your New Year’s Resolutions.

 Anyway, that’s the update for now.
 I haven’t been posting as much (partly because I have been focusing a lot on my art) but I am going to get back to posting at least once a week!
 Thanks for reading 🙂